Xundrug/EPB/README.md

                   use "EPBLigCharge.py -h/--help" for help

-Sugguest use method II to install this procedure
+Sugguest using method II to install this procedure

 Important
 ---------